The Ocean is a major influence on weather and climate

 Celebrate SeaWeek by joining an event near you!

-Join our Marine Education Special Interest Group and be part of the conversation all year round.
+Join our Australian Marine Education Network and be part of the conversation all year round.
 It's the best place to stay updated.

 Australia is a marine nation.
 We have one of the largest ocean territories in the world, and it drives our climate and weather, generates employment, provides food and resources, and offers lifestyle and recreational opportunities (source CSIRO).